-These sweet and savory roasted maple balsamic Brussel sprouts are so finger-licking good and my favorite way to prepare Brussel sprouts.
+These sweet and savory roasted maple balsamic Brussels sprouts are baked (or air fried) until crispy, charred and caramelized.
 The combination of balsamic vinegar with sweet maple syrup creates a tangy yet balanced marinade.

 Have you ever had plain, bland sprouts before?
 I have.
 And they’re not good.
-These Brussel sprouts are so so far from plain or bland.
+These Brussels sprouts are so so far from plain or bland.
+Here are a few reasons we love this recipe and you will too!

 The Ingredients